Skip to main content

 Severe allergic reaction

 Although rare, it's possible for Arexvy (RSV vaccine) to cause a severe allergic reaction.
-Get medical help right away if you experience tightness in your chest, trouble breathing, skin rash, or swelling in your lips, tongue, throat, or face after receiving Arexvy (RSV vaccine).
+Get medical help right away if you experience skin rash, tightness in your chest, trouble breathing, or swelling in your lips, tongue, throat, or face after receiving this vaccine.

 Fainting

-Some people feel faint after getting injectable vaccines like Arexvy (RSV vaccine).
-Stay seated for a while after getting your vaccine, and stand up slowly to make sure you don't fall if you suddenly feel faint.
+Injectable vaccines like Arexvy (RSV vaccine) can cause some people to faint afterwards.
+Stay seated for a while after getting your vaccine, and stand up slowly to make sure you don't fall if you feel faint or dizzy.

 • Risk factors: Medical conditions that weaken the immune system | Taking medications that weaken your immune system

-Arexvy (RSV vaccine) might not work as well in people with a weakened immune system.
-If you have any medical conditions (e.g., human immunodeficiency virus or HIV, cancer) or take medications that weaken your immune system (e.g., high-dose corticosteroids, transplant medications, cancer medications), talk to your primary care provider first before getting Arexvy (RSV vaccine).
+Arexvy (RSV vaccine) might not work as well if you have a weakened immune system.
+If you have certain medical conditions like human immunodeficiency virus (HIV), cancer) or take medications that weaken your immune system — such as high-dose corticosteroids, transplant medications, cancer treatments) — talk to your healthcare professional first before getting Arexvy (RSV vaccine).
+They can help you decide if the vaccine is right for you.

 DosageQuantityPrice as low asPrice per unit